MalTools/PrivacyReport/README.md

 # Examination & Improvements for iOS App Privacy Report

-This repository contains the first systematical study of the usability and effectiveness of the iOS App Privacy Report in real-world settings.
+This repository contains the systematical study of the usability and effectiveness of the iOS App Privacy Report in real-world settings.
 Our research follows a clear and logical workflow:
 1) We organized a focus group discussion to explore users' experiences, perceptions, attitudes, and expectations regarding the App Privacy Report.
 The findings revealed practical deficiencies of the feature,